hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 Note that instead of using the functions `xlab()`, `ylab()`, and `ggtitle()`, we can provide all as arguments to the `labs()` function.

-Now we might be fairly happy with our plot, except for all of our categories overlapping on the x-axis.
-Within the `theme()` layer, we change the orientiation of the x-axis labels with the `angle` argument and align the labels to the x-axis with the `hjust` argument.
+Now we might be fairly happy with our plot, but the x-axis labelling needs some help.
+Within the `theme()` layer, we can change the orientiation of the x-axis labels with the `angle` argument and align the labels to the x-axis with the `hjust` argument.

 ```r
 ggplot(bp_plot) +